x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android.md

 Sensitivity labeling and S/MIME in Outlook for iOS and Android are supported with Microsoft 365 or Office 365 accounts using the native Microsoft sync technology.

-> [!NOTE]
-> Sensitvity labeling is not supported with Government Community Cloud accounts.

 ## Understanding Sensitivity Labeling
 Sensitivity labeling enables organizations to classify and protect sensitive content.
 For more information, see [Overview of sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels).